MakeMeSenpai/Ant_World/README.md

     - Generated transparent background videos using ffmpeg.
     - Finished animations for Ants movements
     - Ant Attack is completed (for now)

-- 0.4.7
-    - Working Cube is finally added
-    - Fixed maya render of landscape (fixes bug where hills in background had a visible outline through trees).
-    - Ant assets created and ready for animating
 ___
 ## More Info